IntersectMBO/ouroboros-consensus/docs/interface-CHANGELOG.md

 The internals of each entry are organized similar to https://keepachangelog.com/en/1.1.0/, adapted to our plan explained above.

+## Circa 2022-12-19

+### Added

+- Conway to `CardanoEras`.
+- `NodeToNodeV_11` and `NodeToClientV_15`, both of which enable Conway.
+- Conway-related type and pattern synonyms.
+Eg `StandardConway`, `HeaderConway`, `GentTxConway`, etc.

+### Changed

+- The `protocolInfoTPraosShelleyBased` and `protocolInfoPraosShelleyBased` functions now expect a tuple of the `AdditionalGenesisConfig` and the `TranslationContext` instead of just the `TranslationContext`.
+For all Shelley-based eras before Conway, those had been equal types.

+## Circa 2022-11-23

+- Removed dead `protocolInfoPraosBabbage` and `protocolInfoPraosShelleyBased`.

+## Circa 2022-11-23

+- Added `ouroboros-consensus-diffusion`, a top level integration package of `ouroboros-network` & `ouroboros-consensus`

+## Circa 2022-09-30

+### Fixed

+- The maximum major protocol version of the Cardano protocol is now correctly based off of Babbage instead of Alonzo.

+## Circa 2022-09-20

+### Added

+- `consensusStartupErrorTracer` to `Ouroboros.Consensus.Node.Tracers.Tracers'`: a tracer which logs consensus startup errors.

+## Circa 2022-08-08

+### Added

+- `GetPoolDistr`: Get the pool distribution for the given stake pool ids

+## Circa 2022-08-03

+### Added

+- new project `ouroboros-consensus-cardano-tools` containing two tools:
+  1. `db-synthesizer` is a new contribution.
+  2. `db-analyser` has been moved over from `ouroboros-consensus-cardano`.

+### Removed
+- `ouroboros-consensus-cardano/tools/db-analyser` has been removed.

+## Circa 2022-07-26

+### Added

+- `GetPoolState`: Get the pool state for the given stake pool ids New addition to client version `NodeToClientV_14`

+## Circa 2022-07-20

+### Fixed

+- The obsolete node check in the new 'Praos' protocol was not performing the check that was intended.
+It is supposed to check that the current protocol version is no greater than the max major protocol version.
+It was instead checking that the max major protocol version was not greater than the protocol version listed in the block header (which is currently not supposed to have any semantic meaning, and is used to manually check the readiness of the network for a hard fork).
+Note that this mistake is only in the Praos protocol, not in TPraos.
+The consequence of this incorrect check is that nodes will not properly halt after a hard fork when they do not have the required software for the hard fork.

+## Circa 2022-07-13

+### Added

+- New supported node to client version `NodeToClientV_14` with new queries:
+  - `GetPoolState`: Get the pool state for the given stake pool ids

 ## Circa 2022-04-26

 ### Added